lakdev28/telegram_message_forwarder/README.md

 - Ethical Use: Use this tool responsibly.
 Do not mislead or deceive others.
 - Compliance: Follow Telegram’s terms of service and community guidelines while using this tool.

-By using this tool, you agree to these terms.
+By using this tool, you agree to these terms